Paris is an immensely appealing world capital

 Paris is not truly a gay destination, like Amsterdam or San Francisco, but rather an immensely appealing world capital that happens to have a lively, if understated, gay scene.
 You could spend a week in Paris, alone or with a same-sex partner, never set foot in a gay-oriented establishment, and still come away completely enamored of this resplendent, culturally rich city.

 Parisians maintain a rather blase, even discreet, attitude about personal issues, from sexuality to religion to politics.
 People don’t gossip much here about who’s sleeping with whom, or even who’s voting for whom.
 Paris does have one distinctly gay neighborhood, the eminently walkable and unabashedly romantic Marais, on the right bank of the Seine.
-The Marais’ western boundary is marked by the city’s ornately neo-Renaissance City Hall, the office of Paris’ openly gay mayor, Bertrand Delanoe.
+The Marais’ western boundary is marked by the city’s ornately neo-Renaissance City Hall, where Paris’ first openly gay mayor Bertrand Delanoe governed from 2001 to 2014.
 Were Delanoe the mayor of New York or London, much fuss might be made of his sexual orientation.
 But this is Paris, and people don’t seem to care much one way or another.

 If you’re expecting a ribald and robust gay scene complete with storefronts draped in rainbow flags and mammoth queer discos pulsing to state-of-the-art sound systems, you may be a little disappointed.
 The gay offerings here are decidedly low-keyed although generally quite cozy and inviting.
 There are plenty of alluring inns and hotels to make Paris a special place for gay couples, and enough cruisy bars and saunas to satisfy the appetites of singles on the make.
 Where gay offerings are concerned, Paris proves that bigger and brasher are not always better.